florian/dotfiles/README.md

 ## Stuff you might not know

-- [vundle](https://github.com/gmarik/vundle): A plugin manager for vim.
+- [vundle](https://github.com/gmarik/vundle): A plugin manager for Vim.
 - [antigen](https://github.com/zsh-users/antigen) A plugin manager for zsh.

 ## Inspiration